How To Eliminate Common Toxic Household Items

 What can you do?

 Simple, use soap and water.
-Or if you’re really into the sanitizers, look for ones which use ethyl alcohol as the main driver.
+Or if you want to continue to use sanitizers, look for ones which use ethyl alcohol as the main driver.

 Perfumes

-Ingredients in cosmetics are not required to be released in Canada and most of the United States.
+Fragrance ingredients are not required to be disclosed in Canada and most of the United States.
 This means that you really have no idea what you’re putting in your body when you spray those perfumes.

 What can you do?